Leaemerlyn/PennResources/README.md

-# Welcome to Penn Resources!
+# Welcome to Penn Resources
 This tool is meant for MCIT Online students who are looking for supplemental resources for course material.
 In the site, users can select a course and a module within that course, and it will display all of the appropriate resources that other students have posted.
 Users can also see their own contributions on a dedicated page.
 We created this site for the MOSA Summer 2023 Hackathon.
 It was made using React and Node.js for the frontend, and Firebase for the backend.